Andrew L. Rossner, Esq.

 • Associate – attorneys with less than 3 years of legal experience

-The dues for this program are $200.00 per year for Masters and Barristers, $150.00 per year for Associates, $100.00 per year for government-employed Masters, Barristers and Associates, and free for Pupils.
+The dues are $200.00 per year for Masters and Barristers, $150.00 per year for Associates, $100.00 per year for government-employed Masters, Barristers and Associates, and free for Pupils.
 The dues paid to the Inn include the annual dues for the American Inns of Court.
 Members attend Inn programs free as part of the membership, though attendance at the dinners and cocktail hours may be for an additional fee.

 If you have any questions, please feel free to contact us.